-Common Causes of Back Pain
+Common Causes of When Back Pain Hits

-Two Misunderstood Causes of Back Pain:
+Two Misunderstood Causes of Back Pain Hits:

 The nerve-rich facet joints on the back side of each vertebra are a common cause of back pain.
 The pain can be a sign that these interlocking “fingers” aren’t moving correctly.
 The discs between spinal bones can also be involved.
-Trauma can cause the soft, pulpy material in the middle to bulge, putting pressure on nearby nerves.

 Slipped Discs & Pinched Nerves:

-Disc degeneration may lead to irritation of spinal nerves and contribute to endometriosis, infections (bladder, vaginal, kidney), urinary retention, prostate problems, miscarriage, sterility, impotence, cystitis, menstrual cramps and constipation.
+Disc degeneration may lead to irritation of spinal nerves and contribute to endometriosis, infections (bladder, vaginal, kidney), urinary retention, prostate problems, miscarriage, sterility, impotence, cystitis, menstrual cramps, and constipation.
 It is not uncommon for an individual with low back pain to also suffer from one or more of the above problems.

 Aren’t Disc Problems Simply the Normal Aging Process?